 Rainwater fittings

 Repair category 1

-Notes No significant disrepair was noted to rainwater goods, although there is a chipped gutter section to the rear.
+Notes No significant disrepair was noted to rainwater goods.
 It will however be appreciated that the inspection was carried out during dry weather conditions.
 Sometimes defects in rainwater goods are only apparent during, or after heavy rainfall.
-It is understood that the Seller intends to replace the chipped section of guttering, although this should be confirmed.